thedarksidepy/thedarksidepy.github.io/_posts/2023-10-24-choose-the-right-warehouse-size.md

 {: .important }
 All warehouses, regardless of size, are **charged based on the amount of time they are running, whether actively processing queries or waiting for one to be issued**.

-_Snowflake charges **a minimum of 60 seconds per query** on a running or resized warehouse.
+Snowflake charges **a minimum of 60 seconds per query** on a running or resized warehouse.
 Even if a query runs for only a few seconds, the user will be charged for a full minute of usage.
-Also, Snowflake offers **serverless compute** and **cloud service compute**, which have different credit structures._
+{: .prompt-warning }

 The number of nodes available for a query: